Chloe Seaman

 December 20, 2017

 It’s easy to be excited about holiday gatherings when you get along with your relatives.
 For some of us, however, a dysfunctional family dynamic can be a source of intense stress this time of year.
 Emotional difficulties with family members are often exacerbated by hectic holiday travel and being stuck in close quarters together, which makes this season less than jolly for many people.
-If you’re dreading seeing certain relatives for the holidays, there are things you can do to mitigate the anxiety.

 Read More >